steenk/tripledollar/README.md

 		</body>
 	</html>

 The second example may look a little more complicated, but it has several advantage over the first one.
 In the example made by pure HTML, data and layout is mixed together.
 It is also fixed in it's form.
 The second example is different.
 First it has the data separate, in the variable fruitData.
 Then the table is created with a table function that can handle every size, not just the two rows with three columns for this example.
 Finally the table will be added dynamically, by code, on the page.
-In this example everything is placed together on the same HTML page, but it is now possible to get the data from a web service instead, and to move the table function into a Javascript library with other reusable pieces of code, and it is also possible to wait for some kind of event before the table is actually placed on the page.
+In this example everything is placed together on the same HTML page, but it is now possible to get the data from a web service instead, and to move the table function into a JavaScript library with other reusable pieces of code, and it is also possible to wait for some kind of event before the table is actually placed on the page.
 In a more complex project, it will become clear that HTML is not the the best tool for the developer.

 # Selector

 One thing that is nice to have when programming for the web, is a selector function.
 In prototype.js the $() function is used to get elements by id out of a web page, and in jQuery you can use $() as a selector also.
 Now CSS selectors are used in modern browsers, with the functions `document.querySelector()` and `document.querySelectorAll()`, giving build-in CSS searching.
-So as a little extra feature, tripledollar sets $() as an alias for `document.querySelectorAll()`, after a check that it is not already taken by another library.
-That makes the $() to work almost like in jQuery for selections (just selections, not the extra stuff you get with jQuery).
-Compared to prototype.js it is simular to its $$() function.
+So as a little extra feature, tripledollar sets $$$.query() as an alias for `document.querySelector()`, and $$$.queryAll() as an alias for `document.querySelectorAll()`.
+(Earlier versions of tripledollar, < 0.7, used $ as an alias for querySelectorAll, but we want to stay away from what is used by other common libraries.)

 	var body = $('body')[0];
 	body.appendChild($$$('div.a-class-name'));
 	// get it back
-	var div = $('.a-class-name')[0];
+	var div = $$$.queryAll('.a-class-name')[0];

-The $() always gives back an array, so you have to take out the first item with [0], or loop through the array.
-A CSS selection can also be done from an element, `element.querySelectorAll`, instead of the whole document, searching just a portion of the page, so the $() can be used in this way also.
+A CSS selection can also be done from an element, `element.querySelectorAll`, instead of searching the whole document, searching just a portion of the page, so the shortcuts `query` and `queryAll` can be used in this way also.

 	var div = $$$('div', $$$('div#d1'), $$$('div#d2'));
-	var d1 = div.$('#d1')[0];
+	var d1 = div.query('#d1');
-	var d2 = div.$('#d2')[0];
+	var d2 = div.query('#d2');

 # The tdstruct

-A tdstruct is a plain javascript structure, consisting of nested arrays in a way that follows the structure that can be created with tripledollar.
-Since it is just javascript, it can be transformed to JSON, and be stored in CouchDB or MongoDB, and easily be fed to the $$$(), for generating the DOM structure.
+A tdstruct is a plain JavaScript structure, consisting of nested arrays in a way that follows the structure that can be created with tripledollar.
+Since it is just JavaScript, it can be transformed to JSON, and be stored in CouchDB or MongoDB, and easily be fed to the $$$(), for generating the DOM structure.
 There are some rules for a tdstruct.
 First it is always an array.
-The elements in the array can be other arrays, strings, numbers, booleans, and of course the two special tripledollar types, the tag describing string, and the attribute object.
-A tag describing string has to always be placed first in an array.
+The elements in the array can be other arrays, strings, numbers, booleans, and of course the two special tripledollar types, the tag describing string "identity", and the object with attributes.
+The "identity" string has to always be placed first in an array.

 	var tdstruct = ['table#t1', {border: 1},
 		['tbody',